nr0000003/login_with_rive_animation_/README.md

-# 🎭 Interactive Login Animation with Rive
+# 🎭 Bear Login Animation with Rive

-An interactive login interface developed using Flutter and Rive animations.
+An Bear interative login interface developed using Flutter and Rive animations.
 This project demonstrates how to integrate a State Machine animation to enhance user interaction and visual feedback.

 ---